Germany's Siemens presents long-awaited overhaul

 The measures are part of a new strategy to be formally unveiled at the firm's historic "Siemensstadt" site in Berlin on Wednesday by Chief Executive Joe Kaeser, who took the reins of the company last summer following a boardroom coup.

-The presentation comes at a time when Siemens is considering submitting a formal offer for the energy business of French rival Alstom (ALSO.PA), which has already received a $16.9 billion (10 billion pound) bid from U.S. giant General Electric (GE.N).
+The presentation comes at a time when Siemens is considering submitting a formal offer for the energy business of French rival Alstom (ALSO.PA), which has already received a $16.9 billion bid from U.S. giant General Electric (GE.N).

-Siemens confirmed on Tuesday that it was buying the aero-derivative gas turbine and compressor business of Rolls-Royce (RR.L) for roughly 950 million euros (780 million pounds).
+Siemens confirmed on Tuesday that it was buying the aero-derivative gas turbine and compressor business of Rolls-Royce (RR.L) for roughly 950 million euros ($1.32 billion).

 Under that deal, Siemens will pay an additional 240 million euros to secure exclusive access to future Rolls-Royce aero-turbine technology and preferred access to supply and engineering services for a 25-year period.